 The humanitarian evaluation sector is of extreme importance in addressing gaps in humanitarian programs, ensuring accountability, and making sure that agencies with ample resources use them in the best possible way.
 This sector has the capacity to apply pressure onto these agencies in ways not generally known to the public.
 Civil society should have more exposure to these evaluations for them to be truly impactful.
-Otherwise, their goals of learning and accountability might lean more towards lofty promises, rather than substantive ideals.
+Otherwise, professed goals of learning and accountability might lean more towards lofty promises, rather than substantive objectives.

-I wanted to briefly outline part of the process in the making of evaluations.
-Dara is part of so-called frameworks made up of other similar organizations.
-This allows a limited number of organizations to compete in proposing evaluation plans to big humanitarian agencies.
+I wanted to briefly outline part of the process in the producing of evaluations.
+Dara is part of so-called frameworks composed of other similar evaluating organizations.
+This allows a limited number of actors to compete in proposing evaluation plans to big humanitarian agencies.
 The key here is that humanitarian agencies distribute TORs, or terms of reference, which outline the program they want evaluated and details about the kind of evaluation they want.
 Thus, a lot of the terms are set before proposals roll in from organizations like Dara.
-Proposals comprise things like detailed expertise, team leaders and team members that work alongside in a coherent manner, proposed desk support by the organization, and a very detailed financial outline.
+Proposals comprise things like detailed expertise, team leaders and team members that work alongside in a coherent manner, proposed desk support by the organization and a very detailed financial outline.
 Depending on the agencies involved, the geographic scope of the programs in question, or the temporal span of the evaluation, evaluations can cost between several tens of thousands of dollars to several hundred thousand.
 A lot of back and forth ensues in this process until the evaluating organization is finally chosen.